connext/browser-sdk/README.md

 ## Advanced Configuration
 By default the browser SDK uses Dai, a USD-stable Ethereum token and connects to our bootstrap Connext node on testnet or mainnet.

-You can use the SDK with a custom Connext node and/or token too -- just pass in these params when instantiating:
+You can use the SDK with [your own Connext node](https://docs.connext.network/en/latest/how-to/deploy-indra.html) and/or token too -- just pass in the following when instantiating:
 ```javascript
 const sdk = new SDK({
       assetId: "0xabc123..." // Token address (0x0 for Eth)